redis/docs/content/develop/connect/insight/_index.md

 ## Log files

-To get detailed information about errors in Redis Insight, you can review the log files with the `.log` extension in the appropriate location:
+You can review the Redis Insight log files (files with a `.log` extension) to get detailed information about system issues.
+These are the locations on supported platforms:

 - **Docker**: In the `/data/logs` directory *inside the container*.
 - **Mac**: In the `/Users/<your-username>/.redis-insight` directory.